Author: A/Prof Amanda Oakley, Dermatologist, Hamilton New Zealand, 2013.

 An abscess is a cavity filled with pus (pyoderma or sepsis).
 It contains white blood cells, dead tissue and bacteria.

-Cutaneous abscesses may occur anywhere on the skin, but are most common under the arms, at the base of the spine (pilonidal disease) or around the genitals (eg Bartholin abscess) and anus.
+Cutaneous abscesses may occur anywhere on the skin, but are most common under the arms, at the base of the spine (pilonidal disease) or around the genitals (for example, Bartholin abscess) and anus.

 An abscess usually presents as a hot, red, swollen and painful lump.
 It may lead to fever, swollen lymph nodes, and illness including potentially dangerous septicaemia.
 Non-bacterial abscesses may be cool, skin coloured and painless.